Binary-Eclipse/eclips-lab-demo/README.md

-# eclips-lab
+# eclips-lab-demo
-This is my first repository.
+This is my first git repository.